-Toyota Motor Sales Senior Vice President of Automotive Operations Bob Carter discusses Toyota’s business and industry forecast, new vehicle strategy and the company’s focus on design and technology at the J.P.
+Toyota Motor Sales, U.S.A., Inc., Senior Vice President of Automotive Operations Bob Carter speaks about the state of the industry as well as the company’s upcoming products at the J.P.
 Morgan Auto Conference in New York on Tuesday, Aug.
-14, 2012.
+12, 2014.